vippsas/vipps-qr-api/vipps-qr-api.md

 The QR API allows for creating, updating, getting and deleting of merchant redirect QRs.
 You can later change the URL through the API without generating a new QR code.

-The following section will explain how to generate merchant redirect QR codes.
-The QR api allows for creating, updating, getting and deleting of merchant redirect QRs.
-These are pretty simple in function - all they do is redirect the user to the webpage provided by the merchant.

-The QR code, when scanned from native camera or the Vipps scanner, will take the customer straight to webpage.
-These QRs don't require the Vipps app to be installed.
+## Basic flow for Merchant Redirect QR

+1. Create a merchant redirect QR
+2. Later, if needed, you can:

+    a.
+Get the QR by id

+    b.
+Update the URL to the QR

+    c.
+Delete the QR

-## Creation of merchant redirect QR
+See the [step-by-step postman guide](vipps-qr-api-postman.md) for examples of generating merchant redirect QR codes.

+### Creation of Merchant Redirect QR

-To create a merchantRedirect QR, make a HTTPS POST to:
+To create a merchant redirect QR, make a HTTPS POST to:
 [`POST:/qr/v1/merchant-redirect`](https://vippsas.github.io/vipps-qr-api/redoc.html#operation/CreateMerchantRedirectQr)

 An example body like this: